CazaBelle/cart-vanilla-js/README.md

 # Cart
-A basic web app that allows the user to add items to their cart
+A basic web app that allows the user to add items to their cart.
+Please visit [Retail Therapy JS](https://github.com/CazaBelle/retail-therapy-js) for a fully TDDed version of the application.

 # User Stories
 ```